SbrTa/Notes/Interview/JavaScript/JavaScript.md

     multiplyBy2(); // Throws reference error since multiplyBy2 is written in local scope
     ```

-- Block Scope: Block scope is related to the variables declared using let and const.
+- **Block Scope**: Block scope is related to the variables declared using let and const.
 Variables declared with var do not have block scope.
 Block scope tells us that any variable declared inside a block { }, can be accessed only inside that block and cannot be accessed outside of it.
     ```
     {
       let x = 45;